arlindo0x73/arlindo0x73/README.md

 <img src="https://b4dcat404.github.io/images/intro.gif" width="100%"/>

 # 🖖 Hey!
 Welcome to my profile <img align="right" src="https://komarev.com/ghpvc/?username=swagneycod3&style=flat-square&color=blueviolet">

-I'm a Information Security Manager!
+Arlindo Cossa Júnior is a professional with international experience in Cybersecurity consulting, speaker/instructor/mentor on Information Security and CEO/Manager of Cybersecurity at ATHSec. // Passionate about astrophysics and Ufology.

 If you want you can visit us at [ATHSec](https://athsec.org/)